MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-nonglobal-admin.md

 ## Summary

-You configureThe process of creating non Global admin accounts involves the following steps:
+The process of creating non Global admin accounts involves the following steps:

 1. In Microsoft Intune, create a Security group containing the admins designated to manage Surface Hub.
 2. Obtain Azure AD Group SID using PowerShell.